shenzj1994/simple_data_loader/README.md

-# DataLoader
+# Simple Data Loader

-A Python class for loading data from CSV and XLSX files, with support for single files or concatenating multiple files from folders.
+A Python package for loading data from CSV and XLSX files, with support for single files or concatenating multiple files from folders.

 ## Features